Iraq: Languages

-The main languages spoken in Iraq are Mesopotamian Arabic and Kurdish, followed by the Iraqi Turkmen/Turkoman dialect of Turkish, and the Neo-Aramaic languages (specifically Chaldean and Assyrian).
+The main languages spoken in Iraq are Mesopotamian Arabic and Kurdish, followed by the Iraqi Turkmen/Turkoman dialect of Turkish, and the Neo-Aramaic languages (specifically Chaldean and Assyrian dialects).
 Arabic and Kurdish are written with versions of the Arabic script.
 Since 2005, the Turkmen/Turkoman have switched from the Arabic script to the Turkish alphabet.
 In addition, the Neo-Aramaic languages use the Syriac script.
 Other smaller minority languages include Mandaic, Shabaki, Armenian, Circassian and Persian.

 Prior to the invasion in 2003, Arabic was the sole official language.
-Since the new Constitution of Iraq was approved in 2005, both Arabic and Kurdish are recognised (Article 4) as official languages of Iraq, while three other languages: Turkmen, Syriac and Armenian, are also recognised as minority languages.
+Since the new Constitution of Iraq was approved in 2005, both Arabic and Kurdish are recognised (Article 4) as official languages of Iraq, while three other languages, Turkmen, Syriac and Armenian, are also recognised as minority languages.
 In addition, any region or province may declare other languages official if a majority of the population approves in a general referendum.

-According to the Constitution of Iraq (Article 4):

-The Arabic language and the Kurdish language are the two official languages of Iraq.
+According to the Constitution of Iraq (Article 4): The Arabic language and the Kurdish language are the two official languages of Iraq.
 The right of Iraqis to educate their children in their mother tongue, such as Turkmen, Syriac, and Armenian shall be guaranteed in government educational institutions in accordance with educational guidelines, or in any other language in private educational institutions.

 Religion

-Religions in Iraq are dominantly Abrahamic religions with the CIA World Factbook (2021) stating; that 95% were Muslim (Shia 64–69%, Sunni 29–34%), Christian, Yazidi, Mandaean, Baháʼí, Zoroastrian, Hindu, Buddhist, Jewish, folk religion, unaffiliated, other 5% It has a mixed Shia and Sunni population.
-An older 2011 Pew Research Center estimates that 47~51% of Muslims in Iraq see themselves as Shia, 42% are Sunni, while 5% identify themselves as "Just a Muslim".

-The Sunni population complains of facing discrimination in almost all aspects of life by the government.
-However, former Prime Minister Nouri al-Maliki denied that such discrimination occurs.